 Is the work of a public relations counsel covered by attorney-client privilege confidentiality?
 Predictably, the courts are split on this question.
-The case law exists to take either side of the argument and it would be a fairly robust one.
+Case law exists to take either side of the argument, and it would be a fairly robust one.

-In the litigation, which includes protecting the corporate reputation, it is in fact essential to achieve that integration and it can be done in a way that shields PR advice (verbal, emailed) and work product (document development) from discovery.
-Seeing public relation counsel as integral to providing a client legal advice might be a high hurdle for some lawyers, especially if they have infrequently worked with a PR agency.
+In the litigation, which includes protecting the corporate reputation, it is in fact essential to achieve that integration and it can be done in a way that shields PR advice (verbal, emailed, etc.) and work product (document development) from discovery.
+Seeing public relations counsel as integral to providing a client legal advice might be a high hurdle for some lawyers, especially if they have infrequently worked with a PR agency.

 Have an Integrated View About Strategy

 What is legal strategy?
 Sometimes the answer is simply to win the case, which of course is a goal, not a strategy.
-Laying out the steps in motion practice is also not a strategy, but largely how one is executed.
+Laying out the steps in motion practice is also not a strategy but largely how one is executed.
 Legal strategy is both a perspective and an approach that optimizes everything at the disposal of the litigation team to achieve the stated goals.
-This is always to prevail in the case but, realistically, it is more often than not to achieve the most reasonable settlement or compromise resolution
+This is always to prevail in the case but, realistically, more often than not to achieve the most reasonable settlement or compromise resolution.

 Highlight the Public Relations Counsel’s Unique Expertise